ransome1/sleek/README.md

 ### Done
 * [x] Onboarding with two functions: Open existing todo.txt file or create a new one
-* [x] Open a todo.txt file and parse it into a table
+* [x] Open a todo.txt file and parse it into a table (path to file will be persisted)
 * [x] Todos grouped by priority
 * [x] Contexts and projects are added as tags to each item
 * [x] State of completion is visible